scottprahl/mie/README.rst

 Usage
 -----

-Here is a simple implementation that calculates scattering parameters from 0.360 micron latex spheres by UV-A light.
+Here is a simple implementation that calculates scattering parameters from 360 nm latex spheres by UV-A light.

 .. code-block:: c